dthomson134/getting-git/README.md

 This is a sample repository created during the *Getting Git* workshop by [JMac](https://twitter.com/gonedark).

-So far, my favorite Git command is: `[enter your favorite Git command]`
+So far, my favorite Git command is: `[enter your favorite Git command]`# probable-bassoon